kokushin/unitscss/README.md

 </div>
 ```

-It is displayed on the browser like this:
+It will be displayed on the browser like this:

 <img src="https://raw.githubusercontent.com/kokushin/units/develop/public/img/README/img_sample_card_01.png" width="560">